Possum Merino Socks from New Zealand

 Bonus: Since they’re reversible, it’s almost exactly like paying half price.
 Plus, by flip-flopping, you can easily wear the same pair four days straight.

-UGLY STORY BEHIND THESE SOX
+UGLY BUT GOOD STORY BEHIND THESE SOX

 Every night, imported and now invasive Australian opposums eat 20 tons of native New Zealand forest, and gobble up flightless birds and bird eggs as they go.
 The NZ gov’t and people in general are sick of it but used to it.
 It’s amazing that the whole country doesn’t look like a golf course.
 The possums multiply fast and have no predators.
 Ugly scene, fascinating but no fun to talk about, but sometimes you just need to know.